How to Divide in Excel (Using Functions and Features)

 Applying array formula for dividing one column with another

-5. What is the Way to Use the QUOTIENT Function to Divide?
+Method 5 – How to Use the QUOTIENT Function to Divide

-You can apply the QUOTIENT function to divide and round up the division result.
-This method is of great use to avoid the decimal part from your division output.
+You can apply the QUOTIENT function to round up the division result.
+This method is useful for avoiding the decimal part of your division output.

 =QUOTIENT(C5,D5)

-• Then dragging down the Fill handle you will get the result.
+• Drag the Fill handle down to get the result

 Formula of QUOTIENT function to divide and round numeric values

-6. Can We Use the Paste Special Feature to Divide?
+Method 6 – Using the Paste Special Feature to Divide

-• First, we will copy and paste the value to a new column that we want to divide.
+• Copy and paste the value to a new column that we want to divide

 Copying and pasting to a new location to apply the paste special feature

-• Second, select the constant number from the cell C14;
+• Select a constant number from cell, C14;

 Pressing CTRL+C to copy constant number for division operation

-• Hence, choosing cells D5:D12, visit the Paste Special option from the Home tab.
+• Select cells D5:D12.
+You can find the Paste Special option from the Home tab

 Clicking paste special from the Home tab

-• From the Paste Special dialog box, checkmark the Divide option and click OK.
+• From the Paste Special dialog box, click the Divide option and click OK

 Selecting divide option from the paste special window